-HIST 233 - The Medieval Hero: East and West Designed as an introduction to reading and analyzing epic narratives, this course focuses on four such key types of works re-introduced in writing during the Middle Ages: the Shahnama, the Oghuznama, the Alexander Romance, and the Arthurian Legends.
+HIST 233 - The Medieval Hero: East and West The Course Designed as an introduction to reading and analyzing epic narratives, this course focuses on four such key types of works re-introduced in writing during the Middle Ages: the Shahnama, the Oghuznama, the Alexander Romance, and the Arthurian Legends.
 Introduced at the outset will be the main themes and narrative tools employed in the construction of epics; the common features which make a "hero"; and the relevant historical contexts.
 These will then be brought to bear on a close examination of the works in question, with the final case study of Alexander and the Romances serving to explore the common aspects of "Eastern" and "Western" epics and heroes.
 The course will conclude with a discussion of the afterlife of these epics.
-Instructor: N. Zeynep Yelçe (zeynep.yelce@sabanciuniv.edu) Assistant: Ahmet Zahit Ekren (ahmet.ekren@sabanciuniv.edu) Class Schedule Wednesday, 12:40-14:30 (FASS 1097) Thursday, 13:40-14:30 (FASS 1101) Office Hours - FASS 2021 Wednesday, 15:00-16:00 or by appointment Warning Please note that one module (weeks 5 and 6) of this course will be held in Turkish due to the nature of selected works.
+Instructor: N. Zeynep Yelçe (zeynep.yelce@sabanciuniv.edu) Assistant: A. Baran Gürpınar (gurpinar@sabanciuniv.edu) Class Schedule (Physical) Tuesday, 15:40-17:30 - Wednesday, 13:40-14:30 (FASS 1076-1078) Office Hours - FASS 2021 Wednesday, 15:00-16:00 or by appointment Important Note: This syllabus may be subject to change.
+It is the student's responsibility to follow announcements and e-mails regarding all issues related to this course.
+Warning Please note that this course will be conducted physically.
+Lecture videos will not be shared.
+Please note that one module (weeks 5 and 6) of this course will be held in Turkish due to the nature of selected works.
 Although English translations of the relevant parts will be partially available, the discussions focusing on specific concepts will pursue in Turkish.
 Time-Conflict Policy Time Conflict requests will not be accepted for this course.
 Acknowledgement This syllabus is a contract between the instructor and the student.
 By taking this course, the student accepts the rules and requirements of the course.
-This syllabus may be subject to change.
-It is the student's responsibility to follow announcements and e-mails regarding all issues related to this course.